opethef10/habit_tracker/README.md

 ## Output

-The script generates markdown tables like these:
+The script generates markdown tables like these.
+First version is how it is saved in a Markdown file and the second one is how the output will look in GitHub, a markdown viewer, or when converted to an HTML file:

 ### Monthly View Example:
 ```markdown